cvxr/CVX/README.md

 ## CVX: A system for disciplined convex programming

+#### [Click here](https://github.com/cvxr/cvx/releases/latest) to download the precompiled bundle from this repository.
+These bundles include the SeDuMi and SDPT3 solvers, as well as pre-compiled MATLAB and Octave MEX files files for Windows, Linux, and macOS (Intel and Apple Silicon).

 ### IMPORTANT UPDATE

 We are working towards making this repository the *official* source